Arthur Morgan School Board of Directors

 Molly is an AMS alumnus who, when a student, always thought she would come back to AMS as an instructor.
 She currently works as a Postpartum Doula/New Parent Instructor in Asheville and is raising her two children.

 B.A.
 English Literature, University of New Hampshire

 Montessori Primary Certification

-Lisa has recently retired as Head of School at Spruce Pine Montessori School.
+Lisa is retired as Head of School at Spruce Pine Montessori School.
 She was a Montessori teacher for twenty years and spent the first twenty years of her work life in human resources management with both non-profit and private corporations and partnerships.
 She lives just across the river from AMS and served on staff there for five years, including three years as a house parent with her husband Bill.

 Eric J. Witherspoon

 Eric Witherspoon is a Software Developer and former Teacher who lives right next to AMS.
 His background includes participation in Friends meeting and process, Outdoor Education, Alternative Education, Automating Financial Transactions for Amazon.com, and is a member of the Celo community.
 He is currently developing an online lesson planning tool, profileplanner.com.